Ella’s Happy Tail

 Meet Mac with his new Scottie sister Brie.
 Mac came to STRSE after being in 4 homes in his short life.
 His new mom and dad (Sheila and Steve) have been working with him for several months now and he is still emotionally challenged.
 Sheila does not think he was ever indoors in any of the homes as it was all new to him.
 Brie has adopted him and is working with his new family to help him get over his fears and issues.
 I told Sheila she can now join a very special club of Scottie foster failures.
 We are so happy that Mac now has his forever home and will be staying with Sheila and Steve so that they can continue to work with him and help him become the Scottie boy he was meant to be.
 Look for updates on his progress - we will share.
 Mac could not be in a better suited home for him.
 He is getting lots of love and being exposed to new experiences so that he can learn that his world is no longer a frightening place.
 Thanks Sheila and Steve for giving so much to this little boy.

 Arnie went to live with his forever family this past week, and we have our first update to share!

 Things are going great.
 He went for a run and saw a coyote, he got very excited!
-Also a bit of sibling rivalry with his sister but nothing to bad.
-He is very active, becomes anxious when he can't find his squeaky toy.
+Also a bit of sibling rivalry with his sister but nothing too bad.
+He is very active, becomes anxious when he can’t find his squeaky toy.
 He loves to sit on my lap.
 Loves our rabbit in our backyard.
 I think he would like her for dinner, but she is safely caged.
 He is a pleasure to have around.
 Always using his best manners most of the time.

 Dougal, Kenzie, Toby & Patches